Frozen Drink Rethink

 While frozen drinks may be okay for a treat every other week or month, it’s consuming these type of beverages regularly that can have unfortunate effects on your health.
 The campaign itself focuses on how consuming huge amounts of sugar regularly can contribute to weight gain, there is a lot to be said for the amount of sugar in these drinks contributing to tooth decay.

 While there is a trend away from consuming lots of soft drinks in recent years, the uptake in frozen drink consumption is noticeable.
 The drinks are particularly popular over the summer, as they provide an easy way to cool down.
 However, there is nothing wrong with having a glass full of ice topped up with cold water – with zero detrimental effects to your health.

 Tooth decay is real and often caused by over-consumption of sugar.
-Come to Dental Avenue for a check-up to see how your teeth are going and assess your dental health.
+Come to Dental Avenue Maroubra for a check-up to see how your teeth are going and assess your dental health.
 Keep those teeth in good shape to avoid problems later in life – and reconsider that Frozen Coke.